The Future of Aylmer Library: Relocation Proposal

 Overview

 Elgin County is planning to move the Aylmer Library from the Old Town Hall to a new location.
-Right now, the County is asking the public for their thoughts on relocating the library to the East Elgin Community Complex (EECC).
+In May 2025, the County asked the public for their thoughts on relocating the library to the East Elgin Community Complex (EECC).
 The review of the EECC as a possible site for the library was initiated by the EECC Board as part of broader discussions about how to make the most of the shared facility.

 What's Changing

 The County has proposed moving the Aylmer Library to the EECC.
 Some people have asked if other locations—like downtown—should also be considered.
-A public consultation is now underway to gather feedback before any final decisions are made.
+A public consultation was completed to gather feedback before making any final decisions.

 Why It Matters